“Sometimes, I don’t seek a piece of life-changing advice. All that I ask for is peace of soul and mind. An inner-world that’s void of noise.”

 15. Have a conversation with yourself

-Call it introspection or way to assess your current situation, but the time you spend understanding yourself has a lot of meaning.
+Call it introspection or a way to assess your current situation, but the time you spend understanding yourself has a lot of meaning.

 You start with asking important life questions, examining your behavior, finding out your strengths, and coping with your insecurities.